Scallions and green onions are a perfect go-to when you want to add an onion flavor to your dish.

 Remember green onions and spring onions are interchangeable.

-Loads of fiber, and antioxidants, scallions are jam packed with vitamins and nutrients.
+Loads of fiber, and antioxidants, scallions are also jam packed with vitamins and nutrients.

-They have been found to control blood sugar and benefits heart health.
+They also have been found to control blood sugar and benefit heart health.

-They may boost bone density, and digestive health.
+Many onion varieties may boost bone density, and are very good for digestive health.